South Australian Railways 520 class

-The South Australian Railways 520 class is a class of 4-8-4 steam locomotives operated by the former South Australian Railways.
+The South Australian Railways 520 class, also known as "The Whispering Giants", is a class of streamliner 4-8-4 'Northern' type steam locomotive operated by the former South Australian Railways.
+The 520 class is one of the fastest Australian-built steam locomotives, with locomotive No. 520 holding a verified speed record of over 78mph on the Port Pirie line on 10 November 1943.

-Need
+History

 During the war years in the early 1940s, the South Australian Railways (SAR) had a desperate need for additional tractive power on increasingly growing troop and supply trains and with the combined need for quick acceleration and high speed running on the flat and generally straight mainlines to the north of Adelaide to Port Pirie, as well as power "under the belt" for the long 19 mi, 1-in-45 (2.2%) graded slog up the Adelaide Hills to Melbourne, a new locomotive design was required by the SAR.
 With this in mind, the 520 class was commissioned, combining the better features of the earlier 500 and 620 class locomotives.

+The SAR 520 class was notably featured in the 2016 film Thomas & Friends: The Great Race, as an engine known as "Shane".
+Shane returned in the twenty-second series of Thomas & Friends, voiced by Australian media personality, Shane Jacobson.